pivotal-cf/kiln/TILE_AUTHOR_GUIDE.md

 If you omit `--update-docs` the notes will be written to standard out.

-## PivNet Release Publication
+## TanzuNet Release Publication

 `kiln publish` does not in-fact publish a tile.
-It changes some of the configuration on a previously created PivNet release.
+It changes some of the configuration on a previously created TanzuNet release.
 While we use it for TAS, it is not ready/intended to be used by other tiles quite yet.

 ## Importing Go Source Code [![Go Reference](https://pkg.go.dev/badge/github.com/pivotal-cf/kiln.svg)](https://pkg.go.dev/github.com/pivotal-cf/kiln/pkg).